M-O-R-F-E-U-S-Z/MORFEUSZ/README.md

 (Movies Open Reliable Finder Extra User-friendly Search-engine Zero)

 Participants:
-Rafał Damian (tl)
+Rafał Damian (tl),
-Alicja Szemalikowska
+Alicja Szemalikowska,
-Patrycja Potępa
+Patrycja Potępa,
-Karol Fułat
+Karol Fułat,
-Krzysztof Dziadkowiec
+Krzysztof Dziadkowiec,

 Short description of the idea:

 Tinder for movies.
 App for deciding what movies to watch with Your friends, based on Your preferences.

 Technology stack:
-Back-end: Django, MySQL, Heroku
+- Back-end: Django, MySQL, Heroku
-Front-end: ReactJS, TailwindCSS
+- Front-end: ReactJS, TailwindCSS

 Features: